SOBotics/SOCVFinder/SOCVDBService/dev/metaCommentClassify.md

 #To flag, or not to flag- that is the question:

 Currently we are running a [StackApp, called Heat Detector,](http://stackapps.com/questions/7001/) using regular expression and NLP (Natural Language Processing) on all your comments.
-The goal of this project is to identify automatically offensive comments left throughout Stack Overflow.
+The goal of this project is to identify automatically offensive comments in real-time left throughout Stack Overflow.

 The flame-out comments from new users are often easy to classify but, everyday, we see a continuous flow of borderline rude comments from the regular users of SO.
 Here's a sample: